opendaylight/docs/docs/developer-guide/authentication-and-authorization-services.rst

 The protocol between the Controller and the Keystone Server (2) can be either HTTPS or HTTP.
-In order to use HTTPS the Keystone Server's certificate must be exported and imported on the Controller (see the :ref:`Certificate Management <Certificate Management>` section).
+In order to use HTTPS the Keystone Server's certificate must be exported and imported on the Controller (see the :ref:`Certificate Management <aaa-certificate-management>` section).

 Authorization Configuration
 ---------------------------